Houston · Harris County · Surrounding Areas

 Three steps.
 No surprises, no runaround — just a clear path from survey to sign-off.

-The BDA contractor designs the system to code, pulls permits, and installs.
+They design the system to code, pull permits, and install.
 You'll know the timeline and total cost before any work begins.

-The BDA contractor runs the acceptance test with the fire marshal, documents everything, and hands you a compliant, signed-off system.
+They run the acceptance test with the fire marshal, document everything, and hand you a compliant, signed-off system.

 Houston BDA Requirements